-The Fund includes only the net cash flow impact and does not include non-cash switches between series of the Fund that occurred during the year in 'Proceeds from redeemable units issued' or 'Amount paid on redemption of redeemable units'.
-There were no non-cash switches excluded from the Fund's operation and financing activities on the statements of cash flows for the years ending September 30, 2020 and September 30, 2019.
+The Fund includes only the net cash flow impact and does not include non-cash switches between series of the Fund that occurred during the year in 'Proceeds from redeemable units'.
+There were \$32,698 non-cash switches excluded from the Fund's operation and financing activities on the statements of cash flows for the year ended September 30, 2021 (September 30, 2020: \$ni).